Pvp-man51/PyGame/README.md

 # Gerale description
 A little game I made with a friend (it's pong)

+There is an txt file in the project, that is in german (it was for things that we wanted to add)

 # Controls
 |  Controls  | Buttons |